sassom2112/my-website/src/content/writeups/credentialharvester.md

 # Unmasking a Dual-Stage Credential Harvester Operating via RMM Tools

 <p align="center">
-    **DISCLAIMER**
+    *** DISCLAIMER ***
 </p>

-> Please note that I am **not a professional DFIR analyst or Incident Responder**.
-This writeup is strictly part of a personal educational journey and, as such, may contain significant errors.
-This site is a personal project (built with JS, Astro, CSS, and HTML) and is not part of any professional platform.

-## So I had a fun week…

-Also, this is why you don’t give clients local administration rights… smh.
+> I'm not a professional; this is strictly educational and may be incorrect

 ## A Curious Anomaly

-When responding to an incident, we learn to trust our tools.
-My process began not with a siren-blaring alert, but with a curious, repetitive anomaly flagged deep within a client's system logs: **Windows Event ID 4610**.
-This event signaled the successful loading of an Authentication Package by the Local Security Authority (LSA); the security heart of Windows.

-Crucially, the DLL being loaded wasn't the expected `msv1_0.DLL`; it was a third-party file: **ScreenConnect.WindowsAuthenticationPackage.dll**.
-I thought to myself, "We do not have this tool.
-Why is ScreenConnect even on our clients computer?"
+My process began with a curious, repetitive anomaly that I found on a Security logs,  **Windows Event ID 4610** - An Authentication packege has been loaded by the Local Security Authority.
+This event was a level `informational` not even an alert, I almost ingoned it.
+There was something off about the alert, it had a ScreenConnect DLL being loaded into a privledged area and none of our tools used ScreenConnect.
+The DLL being loaded was **ScreenConnect.WindowsAuthenticationPackage.dll**, and I had no idea why.

 <img
     src="/screenconnectdll.png"